 Cochrane Collaboration’s tool for assessing risk of bias was used (ROB-2) – see Figure 2 [18].
 Studies were given a score of “high”, “low” or “unclear” risk for each of the seven items.
 All studies were given an overall risk of bias score of “high”, “medium” or “low”.
 See Gaskell et al., [5] for more information.
 All risk of bias ratings were performed in duplicate by GHR & BN.

 The quality of the evidence base included in the meta-analyses in terms risk of bias, publication bias, inconsistency, imprecision, and indirectness of treatment estimate effects was further assessed using the Grading of Recommendations Assessment, Development, and Evaluation (GRADE) approach [19].
-The GRADE assessments were completed by authors, SK & MSB during a consensus review meeting (rated as high, moderate, low, or very low quality, Supplementary Table 3).
+The GRADE assessments were completed (SK & MSB) during a consensus review meeting (rated as high, moderate, low, or very low quality, Supplementary Table 3).

 Analysis